Netflix stock tumbles after earnings show decline in paid U.S. subscribers

 Have we reached peak TV or just peak Netflix?

 The video streaming giant reported its second-quarter earnings this afternoon, and the results are less than stellar.
-Net global subscribers grew only by 2.7 million, far below its guidance of 5 million.
+Net global subscribers grew by only 2.7 million, far below its guidance of 5 million.
 Even more shocking, Netflix saw a decline of 126,000 paid domestic subscribers during the last three months.
 That’s compared to an expected increase of 352,000 subscribers, according to an estimate cited by CNBC.

 Shares of Netflix were down 10.47% in after-hours trading.